 International tourism generates billions of euros annually and is still one of the fastest-growing industries.

 It consists of a wide range of services and products which must meet the highest standards of quality and safety, yet be affordable for the consumer.
-Therefore, services in the industry are within complex processes with intercultural and multidisciplinary influences, so there is a high demand for qualified specialists in many specialized areas, such as:
+Therefore, services in the industry are within complex processes with intercultural and multidisciplinary influences, so there is a high demand for qualified specialists in many specialised areas, such as:

 - Upper management tasks with tourism providers (airlines, hotels, organisations, gastronomy, event agencies, recreation and sports industry, etc.)